pytorch/tutorials/advanced_source/generic_join.rst

 As we saw in the previous examples, the constructor takes in a list of the ``Joinable`` s that participate in the training loop.
-These should be the classes that perform collective communciations in each iteration.
+These should be the classes that perform collective communications in each iteration.

 ``enable`` is a ``bool`` that can be set to ``False`` if you know that there will not be uneven inputs, in which case the context manager becomes vacuous